Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Experiments

-We use four LLMs with the lowest positive prediction rates: LLaMA-3.1-8B (22\%), Qwen-2.5-7B (54\%), Qwen-2.5-32B (66\%), and Mistral-Nemo-12B (75\%).
-These values are still significant but they remain lower than for the other models, with positive rates between 84\% and 96\%.
+We use four LLMs with the lowest positive prediction rates: LLaMA-3.1-8B, Qwen-2.5-7B, Qwen-2.5-32B, and Mistral-Nemo-12B (Table~\ref{tab:zeroshot}).
+Their yes-rates, though still significant, are lower than those of the remaining models.
 We hypothesize that overly permissive models flood the ranking with weak candidates, which is undesirable in this setting.
-We use various ranking strategies:
+We use various ranking strategies. \textbf{Lexical baselines} uses TF-IDF and BM25 similarity between chunk and article. \textbf{Cross-encoder} refers to BGE-reranker-v2-m3 \citep{xiao2024bge} used out-of-the-box.
+It is a multilingual encoder that is applied directly to the French chunk-article pairs. \textbf{LLMs intersection} ranks candidates by agreement among LLMs: \textsc{Union} (at least one positive), \textsc{Inter2} (2 positives), \textsc{Inter3}, and \textsc{Inter4} (full agreement).
+Ties are broken using the cross-encoder score. \textbf{Unsupervised Ensemble} combines the four selected LLM predictions with equal weights and gives a bonus for agreement.
+We also include the normalized scores from \textsc{TF--IDF}, \textsc{BM25}, and the cross-encoder.
+The weights were set heuristically without tuning on labels to remain truly unsupervised.
+The ranking is stable across weight choices.
+The formula and sensitivity study are provided in Appendix \ref{app:ablation}.